surveysolutions/docs/content/headquarters/config/standalone-server-errors.md

 </PRE></FONT>

-The above error message is evidence of violation of integrity of the database where Survey Solutions stores its data in the server.
+The above error message is evidence of violation of integrity of the database where Survey Solutions stores its data in the server (<A href="https://www.postgresql.org/docs/12/errcodes-appendix.html">PostgreSQL error</A>).
 If the problem is caused by failing hardware, then the severity is high and the user should follow the same advice as in the case #11 above.

 If the thorough analysis of the hardware (including search for bad sectors, file read fails, etc) indicates that the hardware is healthy and reliable, the